In this guide we’ll look at the best lump hammers.

 This Silverline HA62 Hickory Lump Hammer has a good weight, a light yet durable hickory shaft and feels comfortable to use.

 This classic lump hammer has a forged steel powder-coated head that is durable and robust enough for smashing most things to pieces!
 It has precision-ground striking faces to ensure it can handle a lot of impact.

 The hickory shaft is smooth and comfortable to hold and absorbs shock well.

 The lump hammer comes with a lifetime guarantee but yet at a very reasonable price.

 Draper Tools Builders Kit with FSC Certified Hickory Handle-3 Pieces Review

 The Draper Tools 26120 Builders Kit is a great choice if you need a set of tools for a DIY project such as building a wall or laying a patio.

 This complete kit comes with a 2.2 lb club hammer, a 75mm bolster and a 25mm cold chisel.

 The club hammer has a tempered, hardened, ground and polished head.
 It also features a good quality hickory handle that is FSC approved.
-The hammer feels well balanced and is comfortable to use.
-The other tools are of good quality and make jobs such as cutting paving slabs or bricks easier.
+The club hammer feels well balanced and is comfortable to use.
+The bolster and cold chisel are also of good quality and make jobs such as cutting paving slabs or bricks easier.